Average VLCC spot earnings extended a rebound to a third day as Frontline scored a fixture that lifted Brazil to China rates.

 Taken on a round-voyage basis, which allows for comparison with other contracts, the deal is worth the equivalent of $46,200 per day, an improvement on the $38,900 per day earned on the last-done fixture, which also involved a scrubber-fitted ship.

-Financial firm Breakwave Advisors, which runs an exchange-traded fund based on tanker rate futures, said on Thursday that the VLCC market is emerging “relatively unscathed” from a shoulder period between oil company cargo programmes.
+Breakwave Advisors, which runs an exchange-traded fund based on tanker rate futures, said on Thursday that the VLCC market is emerging “relatively unscathed” from a shoulder period between oil company cargo programmes.

-“Benchmark rates have found a floor in the mid-WS 50s and shipbrokers are now reporting more activity and upward pressure on rates,” the firm wrote on X.
+“Benchmark rates have found a floor in the mid-WS 50s and shipbrokers are now reporting more activity and upward pressure on rates,” the financial firm wrote on X.

 Baltic Exchange panellists added $1,765 to their assessment of rates on the benchmark Middle East-to-China route, lifting them to $34,800 per day.